kaddybrar/mongo-kitchensink-modernization/README.md

 # MongoDB Kitchensink Modernization

-A demonstration project showing how to modernize a traditional Java EE application by migrating from PostgreSQL to MongoDB using the dual-write pattern.
+A demonstration project showing how to modernize a traditional Java EE application by migrating from PostgreSQL to MongoDB using the dual-write pattern, featuring both a legacy frontend and a modern React frontend.

 ## Project Overview

 This project showcases a practical approach to migrating a traditional Java EE application from a relational database (PostgreSQL) to MongoDB.
-It implements the dual-write pattern to ensure data consistency during the migration process.
+It implements the dual-write pattern to ensure data consistency during the migration process and includes two frontend implementations:
+- A legacy frontend built with vanilla JavaScript
+- A modern frontend built with React, TypeScript, and modern tooling

 ### Key Features

 - **Dual-Write Pattern**: Write to both PostgreSQL and MongoDB simultaneously
 - **Configurable Read Source**: Switch between data sources without code changes
+- **Modern React Frontend**: Built with React 18, TypeScript, and Tailwind CSS
+- **Legacy Frontend Support**: Traditional frontend for comparison
 - **REST API**: Modern REST API built with Spring Boot
-- **Responsive Frontend**: Modern web interface built with HTML5, CSS3, and JavaScript
-- **Containerized Deployment**: Docker and Docker Compose configuration for easy deployment
+- **Containerized Deployment**: Docker and Docker Compose configuration
-- **Comprehensive Testing**: Unit and integration tests for all components
+- **Comprehensive Testing**: Unit, integration, and performance tests

 ## Architecture

 The application follows a modern architecture with these components:

 - **Backend**: Spring Boot application with REST API endpoints
+- **Modern Frontend**: React/TypeScript application with modern tooling
-- **Frontend**: HTML5/JavaScript application served by Nginx
+- **Legacy Frontend**: HTML5/JavaScript application
 - **Databases**: PostgreSQL (legacy) and MongoDB (target)

 ### Migration Strategy